Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Special Type

 This kind of replace the "Type" field in the vanilla Furniture data.
-It's a string that can take one if these values:
+It's a string that can take one of these values:
 - None (no special type)
 - Dresser
 - [TV](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Special%20Types/TV.md)